Juan Cuadrado: Personal life

 Cuadrado was born in Necoclí as the son of Marcela Bello Guerrero and Guillermo Cuadrado.
 His father was shot by an armed gang when he was four years old.
 His mother, who solely supported them working at a banana distributor, stated in an interview that Cuadrado had to be a perfect student in order to be able to play football.
 As of July 2014, Cuadrado lived with his family in Florence.
 Cuadrado is a devout Christian.

-Cuadrado featured on the Latin American cover of FIFA 16, alongside global cover star Lionel Messi.
+Cuadrado was featured on the Latin American cover of FIFA 16, alongside global cover star and football icon Lionel Messi.